 We are encouraged by our market position for 2012 and are forecasting revenue to be slightly higher than 2011.
-We are projecting that our capital spending in 2012 will be lower than what was experienced in 2011 due to the expected disposal of the entertainment business in 2012.
+We are projecting that our capital spending in 2012 will be lower than what was experienced in 2011 due to the disposal of the entertainment business which completed on June 22, 2012.
 We plan to continue to manage our costs effectively and balance our investments in areas that generate high returns.